-After some early struggles with his brick & mortar business, Jones eventually would find success via distribution.
+After some early struggles with his brick-and-mortar business, Jones eventually would find success via distribution.

-Back in 19916, Jones had sued a competitor called “Mini Melts”, for infringing on the patent he filed for his unique ice cream creation process.
+Back in 1991, Jones sued a competitor called “Mini Melts” for infringing on the patent he filed for his unique ice cream creation process.

-But Jones had made a crucial mistake – when you invent a product and start selling it, you have 1 year to file a patent.
+But Jones had made a crucial mistake — when you invent a product and start selling it, you have one year to file a patent.

 Jones opened the first Dippin’ Dots location in July of 1987 but didn’t file a patent until March 1989.
 This mistake would ultimately cost him the lawsuit against Mini Melts.

 Sales would drop from $46 million in 2007 to $30 million by 2010.
-The recession combined with the lawsuit led to the Dippin’ Dots franchise being $11 million in debt and forced them into bankruptcy.
+The recession, combined with the lawsuit, led to the Dippin’ Dots franchise being $11 million in debt and bankruptcy.

 The franchise went up for auction in what’s called a “363 sale” — a form of bankruptcy that allows buyers to pick and choose which assets of the business they’d like to acquire.